 Many start-ups are as a sole trader because this is the simplest, most flexible, business structure.
-Running your business as a sole trader can result in paying more tax compared to trading as a limited company, but the position is not as straightforward as it was a few years ago.
+Previously, running your business as a sole trader could have resulted in paying more tax compared to trading as a limited company, but this is is generally no longer the case.
 This is because the basis of taxing company dividends has changed, making the withdrawal of profits from a company by way of dividends a much less attractive proposition.
-The higher rates of corporation tax which now apply where a company's profits exceed £50,000 have further enhanced the sole trader option.
+The higher rates of corporation tax which now apply where a company's profits exceed £50,000 have further enhanced the sole trader option, as have the recent changes to the rates of national insurance contributions (NICs).
+The main rate of NICs paid by the self-employed has been cut, whilst the rate paid by employers has increased.